nicolasbelz/ffufapp/README.md

 ---

 ### Parameter Fuzzing for GET and POST Requests
-Parameter fuzzing examines how the application processes query strings in GET requests and data payloads in POST requests.
+Parameter fuzzing examines how the application processes query strings in `GET` requests and data payloads in POST requests.
 By altering the key parameter, we can identify how the application responds to various inputs.
-The -mc flag filters out all responses except those with specific status codes, such as 200, indicating a successful hit.
+The `-mc` flag filters out all responses except those with specific status codes, such as `200`, indicating a successful hit.

 #### GET Parameter fuzzing